maxboeck/mxb/src/posts/css-mindset/2019-06-05-css-mindset.md

 For most people who write CSS professionally, the mindset just comes naturally after a while.
 Many developers have that "aha!" moment when things finally start to click.
 It's not just about knowing all the technical details, it's more about a general sense of the ideas behind the language.

+This is true whether you write CSS-in-JS, Sass or plain vanilla stylesheets.
+The output will always be CSS - so knowing these concepts will help you regardless of your tooling choice.

-I tried to list some of these here.
+I tried to list some of them here.

 ## Everything is a Rectangle